 Crop Insurance Deadline Nears in Rhode Island

-RALEIGH, N.C., March 2, 2016 - USDA’s Risk Management Agency (RMA) reminds Rhode Island producers that the final date to apply for crop insurance coverage on most insurable spring-planted crops is March 15.
-Current policyholders who wish to make changes to their existing policies also have until the March 15 sales closing date to do so.
+RALEIGH, N.C., Oct.
+20, 2021 — The USDA’s Risk Management Agency (RMA) reminds Rhode Island apple, cranberry, grape, and peach growers that the final date to apply for crop insurance coverage for the 2022 crop year is November 20.
+Current policyholders who wish to make changes to their existing policies also have until November 20 to do so.

 Federal crop insurance is critical to the farm safety net.
 It helps producers and owners manage revenue risks and strengthens the rural economy.
 Coverage for apples, cranberries, grapes, and peaches is available in select counties.
 Additional information can be found on the Actuarial Information Browser page on the RMA website.

 Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2022 crop year, including insurance for apples, cranberries, grapes, and peaches.
 Additional crops or counties may be eligible for coverage under a written agreement.
 Crop insurance coverage decisions must be made on or before the sales closing date.

 RMA is authorizing additional flexibilities due to coronavirus while continuing to support producers, working through Approved Insurance Providers (AIPs) to deliver services, including processing policies, claims and agreements.
 RMA staff are working with AIPs and other customers by phone, mail and electronically to continue supporting crop insurance coverage for producers.
 Farmers with crop insurance questions or needs should continue to contact their insurance agents about conducting business remotely (by telephone or email).
 More information can be found at farmers.gov/coronavirus.